Lanuza, Surigao del Sur Travel Guide: My First Surfing Trip Experience

 When I was a kid, I always thought that the ocean was dangerous and beautiful at the same time.
-Imagine those big waves rushing to the shore with strong wind blowing through the coconut trees.
+Imagine those big waves rushing to the shore with a strong wind blowing through the coconut trees.
 What a paradise!
 But for a child who grew up in a small town facing the pacific ocean, the sea was a tease to play with but a warning to stay safe.
 Having that love-hate relationship, I never truly appreciated what the ocean really offered.

-Now that I’m adult, freedom to explore comes in.
+Now that I’m an adult, freedom to explore comes in.
 It also means that I have more time and opportunity to know this blue thing.
 The result?
 I’m fascinated and totally in love with it.
 I always knew that this little fear will not last long.
 As for the present, the ocean offers a different experience every time I explore new places.

 And by exploring new places, I couldn’t believe where I’ve been and not having been able to appreciate what my place has, until the day I decided to try surfing!
 My friends introduced me to this thing called aloha vibe.
 They made me realize what Lanuza, a sleepy town just an hour away from Tandag (where I grew up), offers and….. it is surfing.